dtcenter/METplus-Training/docs/modules/Environment/docker.rst

 website at https://www.docker.com.

 Installing Docker requires privileged user access to your machine.
-If you do not have that level of access, please consider one of the other options for setting up a METplus Training environment.
+If you do not have that level of access, please consider one of the other options for setting up a METplus training environment.

 We will begin by launching a terminal window in which we can execute commands.
 Do this by opening the **Terminal** app on a Mac or launching a terminal emulator on Windows.
 Windows users are advised to